rebroad/breezy-desktop/BREEZY_X11_TECHNICAL.md

 **5. Cursor Duplication Fix** (Future Enhancement)

 By rendering to virtual outputs instead of the physical XR display:
-- The system cursor could be hidden on virtual outputs (X11 cursor hiding works for software outputs)
+- The system cursor can be hidden on virtual outputs (X11 cursor hiding works for software outputs)
-- Only Breezy's 3D-rendered cursor would be visible
+- Only Breezy's 3D-rendered cursor is visible
-- The physical XR display would receive the composited output (including the 3D cursor)
+- The physical XR display receives the composited output (including the 3D cursor)

 ### Current Status